S7440/Portfolio/README.md

 ## Usage

 Basically just scroll and click things I guess.
 It's fairly responsive?
 Check that out I guess?
+I mean it doesn't showcase much I'm a noob, cannon fodder, fuzzy, It's messy as heck but I'm an anxiety prone mess so given the time constraints I wasn't able to make it exactly how I wanted.
+I will note that I elected to use buttons instead of making the entire img clickable, this was an intentional choice as I thought it looked nice but if I wanted to make the img clickable you would enter the img inbetween your anchors.
+I also elected to put the contact information in the about me container as it made sense to me to put it there.
+It's a different style than the example, but it accomplishes all the goals in my opinion.

 ![web page](assets\media\photos\screencapture-file-C-Users-thoth-bootcamp-Portfolio-index-html-2022-11-03-19_56_07.png)